-Of the 512 Kbytes physical buffer space, approximately 442 Kbytes can be used as a cache.
-If you have the 2,048 Kbyte buffer space option, approximately 1,915 Kbytes can be used as a cache.
+Of the 2,048 Kbytes physical buffer space, approximately 1,442 Kbytes can be used as a cache.
 The cache can be divided into logical segments (Mode Select page 08h, byte 13) from which data is read and to which data is written.